British Colonial Hotel

-The British Colonial Hotel was a historic four-star or AAA four-diamond hotel in downtown Nassau, Bahamas, located on the only private beach in Nassau, on the site of the Old Fort of Nassau.
+The British Colonial Hotel is a historic resort hotel in downtown Nassau, Bahamas, located on the only private beach in Nassau, on the site of the Old Fort of Nassau.
 The hotel, originally opened in 1924, has been described as "the Grand Dame of all Nassau hotels", "the most elegant and most expensive hotel in town", and "the most distinctive and pleasant of the island's large hotels".

-The hotel closed on February 15, 2022, due to low bookings during the ongoing COVID-19 pandemic from its clientele primarily of business and convention travelers.